-Around the country, we’re seeing more and more organizations texting to engage elderly patients.
-Despite the stereotypes related to older Americans and their use of technology, data supports that they are actually embracing new ways to communicate.
+Around the country, we’re seeing more and more organizations texting to engage older populations.
+Despite the stereotypes related to older adults and their use of technology, data supports that they are actually embracing new ways to communicate.

 Ready to start texting with your patients?

-We’ve consulted with many healthcare providers and organizations who were concerned about texting elderly patients.
+We’ve consulted with many healthcare providers and organizations who were concerned about text messaging with older individuals.
 When this question comes up, we prefer to back our claims up with data.
 Here’s what we know:

 Older people see the benefits of technology

 Older Americans are increasingly more responsive to the mental and physical health benefits that come come along with technology.
-This should give providers hope and assurance that texting older patients is indeed a viable communication option.
+This should give providers hope and assurance that text messaging with older patients is indeed a viable communication option.

 Most people have smartphones, and know how to use them

-In general, there has been a rise in smartphone ownership over the last couple of years.
-Those numbers continue to increase, especially among the 50+ population.
+In general, there has been a rise in mobile device ownership over the last couple of years.
+Those numbers continue to increase, especially among the older adult population.
 For context, in 2017, 70% of Americans over 50 had a smart device.
-As of 2020, 85% of adults over 50 have a smart device and that percentage continues to climb.
+As of 2020, 85% of adults over 50 have a smart device, and that percentage continues to climb.